mardare/rishiri/clearing/chapters-phyton/readme.md

 ### unavoidable python(2)

 oop:
- - there is no “private” keyword/concept in Python [>](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references);
+ - there is no “private” concept in Python [>](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references);
-_main reason for making (nearly) everything discoverable was debugging: when debugging you often need to break through the abstractions_  - allows for multiple-inheritance
+_main reason for making (nearly) everything discoverable was debugging: when debugging you often need to break through the abstractions_  - no access modifiers, no public, protected or private: all member variables and methods are public by default
+- restrictive encapsulation is just in your mind:
+ - by convention/civility _member is protected (accesible by sub-class)
+ - by convention/civility __member is private
+   	self._color = color    # protected variable
+        self.__content = None  # private variable
+ - private members by naming conventio are name mangled

+- allows for multiple-inheritance
+- allows for mixins via multiple-inheritance

 ### mantra ["zen of python"](https://www.python.org/dev/peps/pep-0020/)
 explicit is better than implicit